mm80843/T3.5/docs/keyword_anteroom.md

 * A critical review of heating, ventilation, and air conditioning (HVAC) systems within the context of a global SARS-CoV-2 epidemic - [LINK](article_elsaid_critical_2021)
 * Review and comparison of HVAC operation guidelines in different countries during the COVID-19 pandemic - [LINK](article_guo_review_2021)
 * 2019 Novel Coronavirus (COVID-19) Pandemic: Built Environment Considerations To Reduce Transmission - [LINK](article_dietz_2019_2020)
+* A review of facilities management interventions to mitigate respiratory infections in existing buildings - [LINK](article_zhang_review_2022)

 ### Closest BPs